techidaily/site-audio-shaping/source/_posts/updated-in-2024-how-to-remove-hiss-from-audio-tips-and-tricks.md

 ![hiss in audio](https://images.wondershare.com/filmora/article-images/2023/how-to-remove-reverb-from-audio-tips-and-tricks-1.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/DBMTAJBx-X4?si=sje5pFJXiHzJJGbP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 A hiss is measured by decibels and is usually difficult to avoid because it is produced by electronic components.
 You will usually hear the hiss as air that is getting out of a narrow passage.
 You may also hear a reverb, which is a sound that occurs in space and sends sound waves out in all directions.
 Since this is a component of the original recording, it is impossible to delete it.
 However, hiss reduction is possible with the right editing software.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/gOyLy8DeizY?si=GkAmK0hChZw6_2tW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### **Causes of Hiss in Audio Recordings**